markus-perl/ffmpeg-build-script/README.md

 ![FFmpeg build script](https://raw.github.com/markus-perl/ffmpeg-build-script/master/ffmpeg-build-script.png)

+### If you like the script, please "★" this project!

 build-ffmpeg
 ==========

-The FFmpeg build script provides an easy way to build a static FFmpeg on **macOS** and **Linux** with **non-free codecs** included.
+The FFmpeg build script provides an easy way to build a static FFmpeg on **macOS** and **Linux** with ** non-free codecs** included.

 [![How-To build FFmpeg on MacOS](https://img.youtube.com/vi/Z9p3mM757cM/0.jpg)](https://www.youtube.com/watch?v=Z9p3mM757cM "How-To build FFmpeg on OSX")

-*Youtube: How-To build and install FFmpeg on MacOS*
+*Youtube: How-To build and install FFmpeg on macOS*

 ## Disclaimer And Data Privacy Notice

 This script will download different packages with different licenses from various sources, which may track your usage.
 These sources are out of control by the developers of this script.
 By downloading and using this script, you are fully aware of this.

 Use this script at your own risk.
 I maintain this script in my spare time.
 Please do not file bug reports for systems other than Debian 10 and macOS 11.x, because I don't have the resources or time to maintain different systems.

 ## Supported Codecs

 * `x264`: H.264 Video Codec (MPEG-4 AVC)
 * `x265`: H.265 Video Codec (HEVC)
 * `libsvtav1`, SVT-AV1 Encoder and Decoder